-The Virginia Initiative for Employment and Work (VIEW) offers parents the assistance and resources needed to find and keep a job.
+The Virginia Initiative for Education and Work (VIEW) offers parents the assistance and resources needed to find and keep a job.
 An important aspect of the program is the strong support participants receive from their VIEW case manager, who focuses on each family's individual situation and works with them to support their goals of employment and independence.
 VIEW focuses on the participants' strengths and provides services to help them overcome job-related challenges, as well as personal, medical and family challenges that affect employment.

 The Fairfax County Department of Family Services (DFS) administers benefits under the federal Temporary Assistance for Needy Families (TANF) program, which provides temporary cash assistance to families with low-incomes who have children.
 Parents who receive this assistance, and are able to work, are required to participate in the VIEW program.

 Key features and requirements of the VIEW program:

 - Adults receiving TANF in Virginia, who are able to work, must participate in VIEW when their youngest child is 12 months of age or older.

 - Parents must work or participate in certain work activities the whole time they are in VIEW.

 - VIEW participants sign an agreement that documents their willing participation in the program and their acceptance of responsibility to work to achieve independence from welfare.
 Participation in the VIEW program is a demanding full-time commitment.